 Through these efforts, the Council has created pre-release classes within the local jail that help offenders prepare for their eventual release.
 Additional classes are offered to address specific needs such as employment, financial management, and anger management.
 In post-release activities, support groups have been organized to provide individuals a forum to meet and share their concerns and needs.
 The Council is working to coordinate services around the needs of the families of incarcerated individuals before and after their return to the community.

 Come join us:

 The Harrisonburg Rockingham Page Reentry Council meets quarterly on the second Thursday of the month.
-Participate in the next meeting on April 13, 2017 from 4:00-5:30 pm at the Rockingham County Government Building (20 East Gay St) in the Community Meeting Room.
+To participate in the next meeting, join us on Thursday, October 12, 2017 from 4:00-5:30 pm at the Rockingham County Government Building (20 East Gay St) in the Community Meeting Room.
 This meeting is open to the public and we encourage concerned and interested citizens to attend and participate in council activities.

 Many thanks to Tony Wilt and Brent Finnegan, candidates for this fall's 26th District House of Delegates election, who attended and spoke on issues of reentry at our July 13, 2017 quarterly meeting.